Resources for Parenting During COVID-19

 - Virtual Community Center: Irvine's hub for educational resources on keeping your young ones entertained while continuing your child's schooling at home.

-- Child Care Provider Resources: To support child care providers affected by COVID-19 stay-at-home orders, the City of Irvine has gathered resource links for organizations outside the City.
+- Child Care Provider Resources: To support child care providers affected by the various impacts of the pandemic, the City of Irvine has gathered resource links.
+These links are for organizations outside the City and are collected here for your convenience.
+For more information on the City's measures to prevent spread in our community, visit cityofirvine.org/covid19.

 For more information, visit cityofirvine.org/covid19 or call Irvine Child Care Coordination Office directly at 949-724-6632.